'Cowboys for Trump' founder faces U.S. Capitol riot criminal trial

 By Jan Wolfe

-WASHINGTON, March 21 (Reuters) - A New Mexico county commissioner who founded a group called "Cowboys for Trump" faces trial on Monday on charges related to the Jan.
+WASHINGTON, March 21 (Reuters) - A New Mexico county commissioner who founded a group called "Cowboys for Trump" is facing trial on Monday on charges related to the Jan.
 6, 2021, attack on the U.S. Capitol, in an important test for prosecutors that could affect other criminal cases.

-A federal judge in the District of Columbia is scheduled to hold a one-day trial for Couy Griffin, who is charged with breaching a restricted area protected by the U.S. Secret Service and engaging in disorderly conduct in that area.
+A federal judge in the District of Columbia began the trial for Couy Griffin, who is charged with breaching a restricted area protected by the U.S. Secret Service and engaging in disorderly conduct in that area.
+The trial is expected to end later on Monday.

-Griffin photographed himself at the Capitol during the riot, and does not deny that he entered a barricaded area.
+Griffin, 48, was photographed at the Capitol during the riot, and does not deny that he entered a barricaded area.

-Prosecutors have interpreted the law more broadly, saying it only requires that Griffin breached a Secret Service-protected zone that area Pence was in or would be returning to.
+Prosecutors have interpreted the law more broadly, saying it only requires that Griffin breached a Secret Service-protected area that Pence was in or would be returning to.

 U.S. District Judge Trevor McFadden, the judge presiding over the case, will decide whether Griffin is guilty.
 It is unclear if McFadden will issue his ruling from the bench on Monday or in a later written decision.